 INTRODUCTION

 Early and prepubescent alterations take place gradually when secondary sexual traits emerge.
 At age 8, girls may start to develop breast buds.
-Breast development is complete between the ages of 12 and 18.1 Breast self-examination is a screening technique used to try and find breast cancer early on.
-Worldwide, breast cancer is the number one health problem and cause of death for women.2
+Breast development is complete between the ages of 12 and 18 [1].
+Breast self-examination is a screening technique used to try and find breast cancer early on.
+Worldwide, breast cancer is the number one health problem and cause of death for women [2].

-Breast cancer is distinct from other types of cancer in that it affects a visible organ and can be found and treated at an early stage.3 Mammography, clinical breast exams, and self-examinations of the breast are recommended preventive measures to reduce breast cancer mortality.
-It's important to inform your doctor if you observe any unusual changes in your breasts or if you perceive differences between one breast and the other.4
+Breast cancer is distinct from other types of cancer in that it affects a visible organ and can be found and treated at an early stage [3].
+Mammography, clinical breast exams, and self-examinations of the breast are recommended preventive measures to reduce breast cancer mortality.
+It's important to inform your doctor if you observe any unusual changes in your breasts or if you perceive differences between one breast and the other [4].

 Should you observe any unusual changes in your breast or notice asymmetry between them, it is advisable to inform your doctor.
 Evidence suggests that women who accurately perform monthly breast self-examinations are more likely to find a lump at an early stage of development.
 Early identification has been linked to earlier treatment, which improves survival rates.
-For this reason, medical professional’s advice being familiar with the usual consistency of your breasts to aid in the earliest detection of abnormality.5
+For this reason, medical professional’s advice being familiar with the usual consistency of your breasts to aid in the earliest detection of abnormality [5].